-All right, today we know that that happened pretty close to 26-2700-years ago, and it still hasn't happened.
-But the point is, if you read the book of Daniel-and as Peter said (as we saw yesterday) that this was spoken of by the mouth of all the prophets since the beginning of the world.
+Today we know that that happened pretty close to 26-2700-years ago, and it still hasn't happened.
+But the point is, as Peter said, this was spoken of by the mouth of all the prophets since the beginning of the world!
+We will see the same thing here, talking about the final Beast Power:

-Let's come to Daniel, the seventh chapter, and we will see the same thing here.
-Talking about the final beast power: Daniel 7:25: "And he shall speak words against the Most High, and shall wear out the saints of the Most High, and think to change the set times and the laws.
+Daniel 7:25: "And he shall speak words against the Most High, and shall wear out the saints of the Most High, and think to change the set times and the laws.
 And they shall be given into his hand until a time and times and one-half time.
 But the judgment shall sit, and his dominion shall be taken away to be consumed and to be destroyed unto the end.
-And the kingdom and dominion, and the greatness of the kingdom under the whole heaven, shall be given to the people of the saints of the Most High...
-[Well, if you're a Jew, who do you think it's going to be given to?
-The Jews and the Israelites; if you read this and know nothing about the New Testament.] ...
-Whose kingdom is an everlasting kingdom.
-And all kingdoms shall serve and obey Him" (vs 25-27).
-Boy, that's something!
+And the Kingdom and dominion, and the greatness of the Kingdom under the whole heaven, shall be given to the people of the saints of the Most High..." (vs 25-27)

+If you're a Jew, who do you think it's going to be given to?
+The Jews and the Israelites, if you read this and know nothing about the New Testament.

+"...Whose Kingdom is an everlasting Kingdom.
+And all kingdoms shall serve and obey Him" (v 27).
+That's something!

-Verse 13: "I saw visions in the night and, behold, One like the Son of man came with the clouds of heaven, and came to the Ancient of Days, and they brought Him near before Him.
+Daniel 7:13: "I saw visions in the night and, behold, One like the Son of man came with the clouds of heaven, and came to the Ancient of Days, and they brought Him near before Him.
 And dominion and glory was given to Him, and a kingdom, that all people, nations and languages should serve Him.
 His dominion is an everlasting dominion which shall not pass away, and His kingdom that which shall not be destroyed" (vs 13-14).

-Now, let's look at a couple of sections in the prophet Isaiah and let's see what it says.
+Now let's look at a couple of sections in the prophet Isaiah and let's see what it says.
 And if you were a Jew looking at some of these how are you going to reconcile this?
 Because the Kingdom of Heaven is coming from heaven, without a doubt.
 We covered a little of that yesterday, but let's look at it from a different point of view, because everything in Daniel shows it's coming from God, from heaven down to the earth.
 Now we read here there's another element put in here, and how are they going to understand that?
 Now we have a human element added to it.

-Isaiah 9:6: "For unto us a child is born, unto us a son is given; and the government shall be upon His shoulder...
-[Now here's a human baby.
-Then it talks about the government's going to be on His shoulders shows that He's going to grow up.
-How can that be if the Kingdom of God is coming from heaven?]
-(Look at this): ...and His name shall be called Wonderful, Counselor, The Mighty God...
-[So this baby is referred to as God-how can that be?] ...
-The Everlasting Father, The Prince of Peace.
-Of the increase of His government and peace there shall be no end, upon the throne of David, and over His kingdom, to order it and to establish it with judgment and with righteousness from henceforth, even forever.
+Isaiah 9:6: "For unto us a Child is born, unto us a Son is given; and the government shall be upon His shoulders..."

+Here's a human baby.
+Then it talks about the government Is going to be on His shoulders shows that He's going to grow up.
+How can that be if the Kingdom of God is coming from heaven?

+"...and His name shall be called Wonderful, Counselor, The Mighty God...
+[This baby is referred to as God-how can that be?] ...The Everlasting Father, The Prince of Peace.
+Of the increase of His government and peace there shall be no end, upon the throne of David, and over His Kingdom, to order it and to establish it with judgment and with righteousness from henceforth, even forever.
 The zeal of the LORD of hosts will do this" (vs 6-7).

-This sounds like it's coming from the earth-doesn't it?
+This sounds like it's coming from the earth, doesn't it?
 Daniel shows it's coming from heaven, but as an everlasting kingdom.